silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 ## Constructing Opaque Keys

 In general, the best way to construct an opaque key is to use the correct constructor for the correct type of opaque key.
+See the [OpaqueKey hierarchy](https://github.com/edx/edx-platform/wiki/Opaque-Keys#opaquekey-hierarchy) to understand what types of keys are available.

 For example:
 ```